-Interest escrow custodial account: An interest escrow custodial account must be maintained in connection with buydown mortgages for the deposit of buydown funds provided by the Issuer.
-This account must meet Ginnie Mae's escrow custodial account requirements (see Section 16-5), and it must meet FHA's and VA's requirements for such accounts.

-(e) Loan amount: The original principal amount of the mortgage for FHA loans is limited to the amount permitted for a particular geographic area pursuant to section 203(b)(2), section 214 or section 220(d)(3)(A)(i) of the National Housing Act.
-For VA loans see section 24-2 (A)(3) below.
-For RD loans see section 24-2(A)(4) below.
-For PIH loans see section 24-2 (A)(5) below.
+- (f) Interest escrow custodial account: An interest escrow custodial account must be maintained in connection with buydown mortgages for the deposit of buydown funds provided by the Issuer.
+This account must meet Ginnie Mae's escrow custodial account requirements and it must meet FHA's and VA's requirements for such accounts.
+(Please See MBS Guide Chapter 16, Part 5) - (g) Loan amount: The original principal amount of the mortgage for FHA loans is limited to the amount permitted for a particular geographic area pursuant to section 203(b)(2), section 214 or section 220(d)(3)(A)(i) of the National Housing Act.
+For VA loans see MBS Guide, Ch.
+24, Part 2, § A(3) below.
+For RD loans see MBS Guide, Ch.
+24, Part 2, § A(4) below.
+For PIH loans see MBS Guide, Ch.
+24, Part 2, § A(5) below.

-With respect to Ginnie Mae I "X SF" and Ginnie Mae II "M SF" pools, the aggregate amount of the issue date unpaid principal balance of the High Balance Loans, as defined in Section 9-2(B), may not exceed 10% of the original principal balance of each pool or loan package.
+With respect to Ginnie Mae I "X SF" and Ginnie Mae II "M SF" pools, the aggregate amount of the issue date unpaid principal balance of the High Balance Loans, as defined in MBS Guide, Ch.
+9, Part 2, § B, may not exceed 10% of the original principal balance of each pool or loan package.

-With respect to Ginnie Mae I "X BD" and "X SN" pool types as well as Ginnie Mae II "M JM", "M FS", "All ARMS", "C SF", and "C BD" pool types, Issuers may pool High Balance Loans in excess of 10% of the original principal balance of each pool or loan package.
+With respect to Ginnie Mae I "X BD" and "X SN" pool types as well as Ginnie Mae II "M JM", "M FS", "All ARMS", "C SF", "C RG" and "C BD" pool types, Issuers may pool High Balance Loans in excess of 10% of the original principal balance of each pool or loan package.

-- (f) Builders' inventories: FHA-insured loans made for the purpose of financing builders' inventories, including operative builder, builder/investor, and escrow commitment procedure loans, are not eligible for an SF pool.
-The Issuer is responsible for determining whether a loan is intended to be used for financing a builder's inventory. - (g) Section 203(k) loans: A section 203(k) loan is eligible for a Ginnie Mae I MBS pool or a Ginnie Mae II MBS pool or loan package if (i) the borrower is an individual owner-occupant, or (ii) the borrower is an eligible nonprofit agency and the loan is originated under an affordable housing program approved by a local FHA office as specified in FHA Mortgagee Letter 96-52 or (iii) the borrower is a state or local government agency.
-The Issuer pooling nonprofit agency section 203(k) loans must maintain in the loan package file with the document custodian a copy of the FHA letter approving the FHA affordable housing program under which the loans are originated. - (2) Special requirements for modified FHA-insured loans,

-VA and RD guaranteed loans:
+(h) Builders' inventories: FHA-insured loans made for the purpose of financing builders' inventories, including operative builder, builder/investor, and escrow commitment procedure loans, are not eligible for an SF pool.
+The Issuer is responsible for determining whether a loan is intended to be used for financing a builder's inventory.

+- (i) Section 203(k) loans: A section 203(k) loan is eligible for a Ginnie Mae I MBS pool or a Ginnie Mae II MBS pool or loan package if (i) the borrower is an individual owner-occupant, or (ii) the borrower is an eligible nonprofit agency and the loan is originated under an affordable housing program approved by a local FHA office as specified in FHA Mortgagee Letter 96-52 or (iii) the borrower is a state or local government agency.
+The Issuer pooling nonprofit agency section 203(k) loans must maintain in the loan package file with the document custodian a copy of the FHA letter approving the FHA affordable housing program under which the loans are originated. - (2) Special requirements for modified FHA-insured loans, VA and RD guaranteed loans: